liyanwan/IPCweighting/README.md

 ## TCGA Data Application
  - `LGG_ExtractInfo.R`: Extracts and preprocesses gene expression profiles from TCGA.
+The IDH subtype for each patient is provided in `IDH.csv`, which was extracted by querying TCGA using `lgg.gbm.subtype <- TCGAquery_subtype(tumor = "lgg")`.
  - `LGG_Lasso.R`, `LGG_Tree.R`, `LGG_MARS.R`: Each script compares four model variants to compare their performance for TCGA LGG data.